China's August industrial profits fall as headwinds hit firms

-Industrial profits fell 2% in August from year earlier to 517.8 billion yuan ($72.59 billion), according to data released by the National Bureau of Statistics (NBS) on Friday.
+Industrial profits fell 2% in August from year earlier to 517.8 billion yuan 517.8 billion yuan (£58.91 billion), according to data released by the National Bureau of Statistics (NBS) on Friday.
 That compared with a 2.6% gain in July.

 Industrial profits have been slowing since the second half of 2018, despite some transitory rebounds, with falling factory-gate prices threatening to further knock profits as economic growth skidded to a near 30-year low.